joshughes/fluent-plugin-mesosphere-filter/README.md

 	"container_name": "/some_random_meaningless_name",
 	"say": "Hello World",
 	"mesos_framework": "marathon",
-	"app": "hello-world'
+	"app": "hello-world",
 	"mesos_task_id": "unquie_task_id",
 	"source": "stdout",
 	"log": "{\"say\":\"Hello World\"}\r"
 }
 ```

 So now in Kibana you can filter on many more fields and more easily track down issues when `hello-world` may be running in multiple containers that are associated with different Mesos tasks.